ousiax/ousiax.github.io/_posts/2017-06-17-concurrency-with-shared-variables-in-go-language.md

 - TOC
 {:toc}

-### Race Conditions

 In a sequential program, that is, a program with only one groutine, the steps of the program happen in the familiar execution order determined by the program logic.
 For instance, in a sequence of statements, the first one happens before the second one, and so on.
-In a program with two or more goroutines, the steps within each goroutine happen in the familiar order, bute in general we don't know whether an event ***x*** in one goroutine happens before an eventy ***y*** in another goroutine, or happens after it, or is simulaaneous with it.
+In a program with two or more goroutines, the steps within each goroutine happen in the familiar order, bute in general we don't know whether an event ***x*** in one goroutine happens before an eventy ***y*** in another goroutine, or happens after it, or is simultaneous with it.
 We we cannot confidently say that one event ***happens before*** the other, then the event ***x*** and ***y*** are ***concurrent***.

 Consider a function that works correctly in a sequential program.
 That function is ***concurrency-safe*** if it continues to work correctly even when called concurrently, that is, from two or more goroutines with no additional syncrhonization.
 We can generalize this notion to a set of collaborating functions, such as the methods and operations of a particular type.
 A type is concurrency-safe if all its accessible methods and operations are concurrency-safe.

 *We avoid concurrent access to most variables either by **confining** them to a single goroutine or by maintaining a higher-level invariant of **mutual exclusion***.

+### Race Conditions

 A **race condition** is a situation in which the program does not give the correct result for some interleaving of the operations of multiple goroutines.

 A **data race**, that is, a particular kind of race condition, occurs whenever two goroutines access the same variable concurrently and at least one of the accesses is a write.
-A good rule of thumb is that *there is no such thing as a benign data race*.
 It follows from this definition that there are three ways to avoid a data race.

 *The first way is not to write the variable.*